ColinKrist/template-vite-react/README.md

 ### Prerequisites

-- Node.js 18+ (includes corepack for package manager management)
+- **Node.js 22** (specified in `.nvmrc`)
+- **nvm** (Node Version Manager) - will be installed automatically on macOS/Linux
+- **nvm-windows** - must be installed manually on Windows
 - `git` should be installed (recommended v2.4.11 or higher)
+- The setup script will automatically:
+  - Install nvm (macOS/Linux) or guide you through nvm-windows installation (Windows)
+  - Install Node.js 22 using nvm
-- The setup script will automatically enable corepack and install pnpm
+  - Enable corepack and install pnpm
+  - Install project dependencies

+### Installing nvm-windows (Windows Users)

+If you're on Windows and don't have nvm-windows installed:

+1. Download the latest release from: <https://github.com/coreybutler/nvm-windows/releases>
+2. Run the installer as Administrator
+3. Restart your terminal/command prompt
+4. Run `setup.bat` again

 ### Available scripts